coltonmack/4180-Room-Security-System/README.md

 Just as before, we compiled the C code and placed in our project.
 We then added another PHP file to be called via an AJAX request that would run the program with a shell call.

 ### Microphone:
 Lastly, we added the microphone.
-However, since the Raspberry Pi does not do native analog input, we needed to use the Mbed to act as an ADC (we didn't have any ADC chips on hand).
-So, we used the Mbed to read from the speaker, and if noise was detected, would drive an output pin high.
+This microphone was differnt from our other I/O devices, as we couldn't hook it up directly to the Pi (Raspberry Pi does not natively support analog input).
+Seeing as we didn't have any ADC chips on hand, we needed to use the Mbed to act as an "ADC."
+In reality, the Mbed ran code to read input from the microphone, and when it detected sound, drive an output pin to the Raspberry Pi high.
 ```
 #include "mbed.h"
 //Adafruit MEMs SPW2430 microphone demo